christophenoel/geozarr-spec/geozarr-spec.md

 ## GeoZarr Metadata

-GeoZarr Arrays and Coordinates Variables MUST include [Climate and Forecast CF](http://cfconventions.org/) conventions (in the .attrs ojbect).
-The minimum set of attributes MUST be:
+GeoZarr Arrays and Coordinates Variables MUST include [Climate and Forecast (CF)](http://cfconventions.org/) attributes (in the .attrs ojbect).
+The variables MUST include at least:

 * standard_name for all variables
 * grid_mapping (coordinates reference system) for all array variables